 Trading a fixed currency is one of the low risk high reward ways of profiting in the forex market.
-Although it is not that popular among traders, a seasoned trader with good analytical skills can pocket very large profits with this method in short time provided that he is patient and only takes those opportunities which suit his expectations.
+Although it is not that popular among traders, a seasoned trader with good analytical skills can pocket very large profits with this method in short time provided that they are patient and only take those opportunities which suit their expectations.

 What is a pegged currency?

 A pegged currency is a monetary unit the value of which is fixed to that of another.
 By choosing this path, the central bank of the pegging nation is abandoning monetary independence.
 Since any difference between the interest rates of the pegged currency and the controlling currency would be exploited by arbitrageurs distorting the exchange rate, the pegging central bank has no choice but to mirror the monetary policies of the other.

 Pegged currencies are maintained by central banks at a fixed rate.
 In many cases, pegs are introduced following political or economic turmoil, and the rate is usually determined by historical factors.
 However, unless the capital account is closed (which means that the private sector cannot exchange currencies and buy and sell assets internationally), there will be small fluctuations around the aimed fixed rate as declared by the central bank.
 Traders of pegged currencies profit from these fluctuations by betting, in most cases, that the peg will hold.

 Why does a nation maintain a fixed currency regime?

 In most cases the purpose is controlling inflation.
 Since government traditions in emerging markets are weak, political incentives for inflating the money supply strong, and the independence of monetary authorities is limited, or non-existent, inflation can become rampant and uncontrollable by the traditional method of raising the interest rates.
 As the public expects prices to go up, and press for higher wages in return, firms raise prices, and a feedback loop based on the psychological attitude of market participants can last indefinitely, doing massive harm to the economic health of a nation.